Italian diaspora: Europe

+Swedish Italians are Swedish citizens or residents of Italian ethnic, cultural and linguistic heritage or identity.
+There are approximately 8,126 people born in Italy living in Sweden today, as well as 10,961 people born in Sweden with at least one parent born in Italy.

+In Switzerland, Italian immigrants (not to be confused with a large autochthonous population of Italophones in Ticino and Grigioni) reached the country starting in the late 19th century, most of whom eventually returned to Italy after the rise of Italian Fascism.

+Future Fascist leader Benito Mussolini emigrated to Switzerland in 1902, only to be deported after becoming involved in the socialist movement.
+A new migratory wave began after 1945, favored by the lax immigration laws then in force.
+Finnish Italians are Finns who speak Italian, were born in Italy or are children of Italian immigrants.
+The number of Italians can only be measured in the number of Italian speakers, people born in Italy and their children, since Finland doesn't collect statistics on ethnicity.

 The English towns of Bedford and Hoddesdon have sizeable Italian populations.
 A significant number of Italians came to Bedford in the 1950s due to the London Brick Company finding itself short of workers in the wake of the post-war reconstruction boom.
 As a result, Bedford has the largest concentration of Italian families in the UK, and the third-highest number of Italian immigrants overall with around one-fifth of its overall population being of Italian descent.
 In Hoddesdon, many Italians, mostly descending from Sicily, migrated there and across the Lea Valley in the 1950s due to opportunities working in local garden nurseries.
 They were drawn to the area by the rich agricultural landscape and better pay in comparison to back home.
 Today, the town's Italian community has had such a significant impact that an Italian consul, Carmelo Nicastro, was even elected for the area.
 Also due to immigration in the 1800s there is a Little Italy in Clerkenwell, Islington, London.